awsdocs/aws-glue-developer-guide/doc_source/connection-using.md

 The following connection types are available:
 + JDBC
+  + Amazon Redshift
   + Amazon Relational Database Service \(Amazon RDS\)
-+ Amazon Redshift
 + Amazon DocumentDB
++ DynamoDB
++ Kafka
++ Amazon Kinesis
 + MongoDB
-+ Kafka
 + Network \(designates a connection to a data source within an Amazon Virtual Private Cloud environment \(Amazon VPC\)\)
++ Amazon S3

+With AWS Glue Studio, you can also create connections for custom connectors or connectors you purchase from AWS Marketplace\.
+For more information, see [Using connectors and connections with AWS Glue Studio](https://docs.aws.amazon.com/glue/latest/ug/connectors-chapter.html)

 When you create a crawler or extract, transform, and load \(ETL\) job for any of these data sources, you specify the connection to use\.
-You can also optionally specify a connection when creating a development endpoint\.
+You can also optionally specify a connection when creating a development endpoint or writing data to a target\.

 Typically, a connection is not required for Amazon Simple Storage Service \(Amazon S3\) sources or targets that are on the public Internet\.
-However, to access Amazon S3 from within your virtual private cloud \(VPC\), an Amazon S3 VPC endpoint is required\.
+However, to access Amazon S3 from within your virtual private cloud \(VPC\), an Amazon S3 VPC endpoint of type Gateway is required\.
 For more information, see [Amazon VPC Endpoints for Amazon S3](vpc-endpoints-s3.md)\.

 Additionally, if you want to access Amazon S3 data sources located in your virtual private cloud \(VPC\), you must create a `Network` type connection\.